Last updated on February 5, 2025

 Expose the Culprit | Illustration by Ryan Valle

 And with that, this brief article is over!
-I don’t expect cloak to be a huge hit, but I do think it’ll play well.
-At the very least, I’d encourage everyone reading this to pick up many copies of Unexplained Absence.
+Cloak may not be a huge hit, but I think it plays well.
+At the very least, I encourage everyone reading this to pick up many copies of Unexplained Absence.
+It'll slot right into a few budget builds you're working on.

 What do you think about cloak?
-What do you think of it in terms of the rest of the set, and what cards are your favorite so far?
-Let me know in the comments below or in the Official Discord Server!
+What do you think of it in terms of the rest of the set, and what cards are your favorite?
+Let me know in the comments or in the Official Discord Server!

-Until next time, may your favorite old mechanics always be buffed!
+Until next time, may your favorite old mechanics always get buffed!

 Follow Draftsim for awesome articles and set updates: